sebadob/rauthy/README.md

 This project is currently pre v1.0, which means, even though it is not expected, breaking changes might come with new versions.

+## License Changes Incoming

+Rauthy will be changed to an Apache 2.0 with the next release.
+This will make the integration with other projects a lot easier.

 ## What it is

 Rauthy is an OpenID Connect (OIDC) Provider and Single Sign-On solution written in Rust.